Venues of the 1972 Winter Olympics

 For the 1972 Winter Olympics in Sapporo, Japan, a total of twelve sports venues were used.
 A thirteenth venue which was a reserved luge course was constructed, but never used in actual competition.
-Construction on all but of the venues used took place between 1968 and early 1971 in time for the test events.
+Construction on all of the venues used took place between 1968 and early 1971 in time for the test events.
 The Tsuskisamu Indoor Skating Rink was not completed until late 1971 or early 1972 because the number of teams scheduled to compete at the 1972 Games was not known.
 At the actual luge venue used, a malfunctioning starting gate during the first run led to the results being cancelled and rerun being ordered.
 The results of this event led to the only tie in Olympic luge history.
 The ski jumps at Miyanomori and Okurayama served as host venues for the FIS Nordic World Ski Championships thirty-five years later.

 Venues

 City

 A reserve luge course was constructed 9 km south of Sapporo's Olympic village at the Fujino ski area, but was never used.
 Constructed between June 1968 and November 1971, the track cost ¥106 million to build.
 It was 1000 m long for men's singles and 924.55 m long for women's singles and men's doubles, had 14 turns for all three luge disciplines, and had a 10% average gradient for the track.
 No turn names were given.